Depression

 Understanding the cause of you or your child's sleep problems is essential to customize a treatment regime for both the sleep disorder and depression.
 Treating sleep problems may improve depression because, as mentioned, disordered sleep symptoms can mimic and exaggerate depressive symptoms.
 We direct treatment toward the sleep disorder as exampled below:

-In addition to treating an underlying sleep disorder, we institute robust sleep hygiene interventions, as partly described below, to make going to bed a pleasant experience and reduce anxiety:
+In addition to treating an underlying sleep disorder, we institute robust sleep hygiene interventions, as partly described below, to make going to bed a pleasant experience and reduce depression:

 A state of hyperarousal, frequently marked by worry, is a critical factor of insomnia.
 CBT-I reduces negative thoughts about going to bed, a type of anticipatory anxiety that challenges healthy sleep schedules.
 Even after falling asleep, you may awaken with anxiety in the middle of the night.
 CBT-I reorients negative thinking and helps you return to sleep when your mind races with worry.
 We also utilize relaxation techniques as part of our CBT-I to reduce anxiety and make it easier to fall asleep quickly and peacefully.
 Guided imagery, deep breathing, and mindfulness meditation are just a few approaches to putting your mind at ease and improving your sleep and depression.